Natothegato/NatoChat/README.md

 The server component can be started by going to the NatoChat_Server's dist folder and executing on the Windows NT command prompt:
 <br><br>
-start java.exe -jar NatoChat_Server.jar <port-numner> - where the <port-number> must be higher than 1023
+start java.exe -jar NatoChat_Server.jar "port-number" - where the "port-number" must be higher than 1023
 </p> <br>

 <h2>EXECUTING THE SERVER COMPONENT</h2>